JBall1/CNN-Limited-Dataset/README.md

-# youtube_code
+# Convolutional Neural Networks for Image Classification with a limited dataset

-Image Augmentation with Keras ImageDataGenerator for Image Classification The source code for my video https://www.youtube.com/watch?v=sqzUFk_YlWU
+The source code for my video https://www.youtube.com/watch?v=sqzUFk_YlWU